RimuTec/dev-container-dotnet/README.md

 ## Creating Solution and Projects

-Before you start using the template, I'd recommend to rename all occurances of `fooservice` in this repository to something more meaningful in your context.
+Before you start using the template but after you have cloned it, I'd recommend renaming all occurances of `fooservice` in this repository to something that is more meaningful in your context.

 Use commands such as `dotnet new` to create the solution file and one or more project files.